jbilander/Amiga_DB23_video_adapter/README.md

 ***

-Now, first thing first, put a larger shrink tube around the cable (blue in picture) and then start cut and strip the wires, you can beep out which one is which.
+Now, first thing first, put a larger shrink tube around the cable (blue in picture) and then start cutting and stripping wires, you can beep out which one is which.
 In this cable all the individually shielded wires were RGBHV.
 Wire together the cable shielding like in picture below and use a shrink tube around.
 Pic below says it all:

 <a href="images/Amiga_DB23_video_adapter_rev1a_pic18.jpg">
 <img src="images/Amiga_DB23_video_adapter_rev1a_pic18.jpg" width="512" height="384">